smokephisticated/smokephisticated/pages/bongs/bongs.md

 But don't just take *our* word for it:

-Read the reviews of the products that we affiliate ourselves with; you will find glowing reviews for products that deserve them.
-We'll be here with the rest of the article in the meantime until you've found a piece you love for a price you're content with.
+Read the reviews for the products that we affiliate ourselves with by people that have already bought them; you will find glowing reviews for products that deserve them by people just like you.
+We'll be here with the rest of the article in the meantime until you've found a piece you love, for a price you're content with.

 <h5 class="heading-center">Please Note:</h5>